lfricken/lfricken.github.io/pages/politicalnodes.md

 3. People pushing just about any policy position (bailey) will invoke the ideological foundation (motte) when attacked.
 If someone is arguing for affirmative action for some group to help achieve equality, then when they hear arguments against it, they can just say "but how can you be against equality for this group!?"
 Now you'll have to back up and clarify that you definitely didn't mean that.

-4. Some people believe in a technologic singularity, with a super intelligent AI inventing new technologies every few minutes (bailey).
+4. Some people believe in a technological singularity, with a super intelligent AI inventing new technologies every few minutes (bailey).
 If you argue this is unlikely they will counter that “technological singularity” just means “a time when technology is so different that it is impossible to imagine" and who would deny that technology will probably get really weird (motte)?
 But then every other time they use “singularity”, they use it to refer to a very specific scenario of intelligence explosion inventing all possible technologies in a few weeks, which is far less certain and needs a lot more evidence before you can predict it (bailey).

 The motte and bailey doctrine sounds kind of stupid and hard-to-fall-for when you put it like that, but all fallacies sound that way _when you’re thinking about them_.
 More important, it draws its strength from people’s usual failure to debate specific propositions rather than vague clouds of ideas.
 If I’m debating “does quackery cure cancer?”, it might be easy to view that as a general case of the problem of “is quackery okay?” or “should quackery be illegal?”, and from there it’s easy to bring up the motte objection.